angular/angular/aio/content/guide/creating-libraries.md

 ### Building and rebuilding your library

 The build step is important if you haven't published your library as an npm package and then installed the package back into your application from npm.
-For instance, if you clone your git repository and run `npm install`, your editor will show the `my-lib` imports as missing if you haven't yet built your library.
+For instance, if you clone your git repository and run `npm install`, your editor shows the `my-lib` imports as missing if you haven't yet built your library.

 <div class="alert is-helpful">